Criminal Defense Attorney in Sugar Land, Texas and the Surrounding Areas

 In general, a crime consists of four elements: a criminal act (actus reus), criminal intent (mens rea), concurrence, and causation.
-For someone to be convicted of a crime, there must be evidence proving the defendant committed each element of said crime.
+For someone to be convicted of a crime, there must be evidence proving the individual committed each element of said crime.
 The first three elements are required to prosecute all crimes, while the last element, causation, is often required, but not in all criminal cases.

 Criminal Act (Actus Reus)

 This element describes a physical activity that harms another person or damages property.
 Anything from a physical assault or murder to the destruction of public property would qualify as an actus reus.
 Words can also be considered acts in criminal law: perjury, verbal threats, conspiracy, or solicitation.
-The actus reus component of a crime will vary depending on the crime and the state where the defendant is being prosecuted.
+The actus reus component of a crime will vary depending on the crime and the state where the individual is being prosecuted.